Bernard-A/IoTRoam-Tutorial/Gateway-Setup.md

 ## Install and Configuring the  Chirpstack Gateway(GW) bridge (Debian/Ubuntu)

-For this roaming tutorial we use the Open Source ["Chirpstack"].
+We are using use the Open Source ["Chirpstack"].
 The first step is to install Chirpstack GW bridge software in the RGW.

 *ChirpStack GW Bridge is a service which converts LoRa® Packet Forwarder protocols into a ChirpStack Network Server common data-format (JSON and Protobuf).
 This component is part of the ChirpStack open-source LoRaWAN® Network Server stack.*